Churchill Downs#1 in Best Things To Do in Louisville

-Just its name inspires some romantic images: The Sunday-best finery, the mint juleps, the majestic thoroughbreds.
-And travelers agree that Churchill Downs, the racing facility that hosts the Kentucky Derby, is just as idyllic as you might have imagined.
-In fact, they say that if there's only time for one stop in Louisville, this Central Avenue racing complex is the place to go.
+Just its name inspires romantic images of spectators dressed in their Sunday best sipping on mint juleps as thoroughbreds race past them.
+Recent travelers agreed – Churchill Downs, the racing facility that hosts the annual Kentucky Derby, is just as idyllic as you might have imagined.
+In fact, visitors said that if there's only time for one stop in Louisville, this Central Avenue racing complex is the place to go.

-If you're not into the pomp and circumstance, we suggest visiting Churchill Downs in summer so you can tour the stables.
-There's no dress code for general admission, but the Downs' official website includes detailed instructions on race-day attire and varying ticket prices.
-Also be sure to visit the Kentucky Derby Museum, housed inside the Downs) to learn more about the history of the race and its famous traditions.
+If you're not into the pomp and circumstance, visit Churchill Downs in the summer so you can tour the stables.
+There's no dress code for general admission, but the Downs' official website includes detailed instructions on race day attire and varying ticket prices.
+Also, be sure to visit the Kentucky Derby Museum (housed inside the Downs) to learn more about the history of the race and its famous traditions.